eckelcu/unimgr-xr/README.md

 Ethernet Private services are port-based services, which means that only one such service can be provisioned on a given UNI.
 Ethernet Virtual Private services, on the other hand, are VLAN tag-based services, which means that multiple Ethernet Virtual Private services can be provisioned on one single UNI.

-The UniMgr project implements these six services as a plugin for [OpenDaylight] (https://www.opendaylight.org/), an open source platform for customizing and automating networks of any size and scale.
+The UniMgr project implements these six services as a plugin for [OpenDaylight](https://www.opendaylight.org/), an open source platform for customizing and automating networks of any size and scale.
 The services are implemented at the Legato and Presto layers as defined in Lifecycle Service Orchestration (LSO) architecture of MEF.

 ![LSO Architecture](./images/lso-architecture.png)